Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 understanding of ML-Agents.

-Machine learning is a branch of artificial intelligence that is focused on learning patterns and (mathematical) functions from data.
+Machine learning is a branch of artificial intelligence that is focused on learning patterns from data.
 There are three classes of machine learning algorithms: unsupervised learning, supervised learning and reinforcement learning.
 What separates each of these classes is the type of data available to learn from.
 In the following paragraphs we